EVM Material Earned Value – Price vs. Usage Variance Analysis – Part 3

 What happens in some facilities, however, is that contractors have placed the emphasis on the next part of Guideline 21 that says “…but no earlier than the time of actual receipt of material” as their authority to earn value for all material at point of receipt.
 These contractors are asking for trouble with this misinterpretation.
 Contractors should base their plans and EV on the category of material involved.

-Whenever contractors earn value at the point of receipt for material they plan to maintain in their inventory bins for several months, they open themselves to have DCMA write Discrepancy Reports (DRs) or Corrective Action Requests (CARs) for using inappropriate points in time to earn value for material.
+Whenever contractors earn value at the point of receipt for material they plan to maintain in their inventory bins for several months, they open themselves to have DCMA write Deficiency Reports (DRs) or Corrective Action Requests (CARs) for using inappropriate points in time to earn value for material.

-• Rationale for this is – When you claim EV, you are telling the customer you are a certain percent complete with the program.
-For example, if materials represent 70 percent of your contract, earning value for all the material (or a large part of it) up front says (in the Contract Performance Report CPR to the customer) “I am 70% done with your program”.
+• Rationale.
+When you claim EV, you are telling the customer you are a certain percent complete with the program.
+For example, if materials represent 70 percent of your contract, earning value for all the material (or a large part of it) up front says (in the performance report to the customer) “I am 70% done with your program.”
 The customer tends to think in terms of “7 of my 10 airplanes are completed” when in fact none are completed.

-• The result – A very unhappy customer because you indicated incorrectly (in the CPR) you are ahead of schedule.
+• The result?
+A very unhappy customer because you indicated incorrectly (in the performance report) you are ahead of schedule.
 This false lead erodes away until you are late delivering the planes, helicopters, ships, tanks, or other contracted items to the customer.

-• Bottom line – A number of contractors are incorrect in thinking they can earn value for all material at the point of receipt.
-The EIA-748 Guidelines – even back in the day when it was the Cost/Schedule Control Systems Criteria (C/SCSC) checklist – have always required the distinction by material category (there are always more than just the two categories discussed above).
+• The take away.
+A number of contractors are incorrect in thinking they can earn value for all material at the point of receipt.
+The EIA-748 Guidelines have always required the distinction by material category (there are always more than just the two categories discussed above).
 DoD and DCMA have always stated there is no one point for claiming material earned value.

 Need help determining the appropriate earned value techniques to use for material?
-Humphreys & Associates can assist you with all your EVMS needs.
+H&A can assist you with clearly defining the requirements for the different categories in your business environment.
 Contact us today.

 Earning Value for Material – The Correct Approach – Part 1 Read Post »